ukarroum/ykarroum-blog/blog/_posts/2020-11-21-intobject.md

 The `PYLONG_BITS_IN_DIGIT` is defined either at configure time or in `pyport.h`.

-We have an assert to protect us from accidently casting a big integer to a sdigit, which may result in a loss of information, therefore potentiely issues which can be hard to fix.
+We have an assert to protect us from accidently casting a big integer, which is not small enough to fit in an sdigit, to an sdigit, which may result in a loss of information, therefore potentiely issues which can be hard to detect.

 Curiously, the assert check that the _size_ of x is bigger than -1, but can be less than 0 ?
-My guess is that size is unsigned to reflect the sign of the int, for exemple : `PY_SIZE(-15) = -2`.
+My guess is that size is unsigned to represent both the size and the sign of the integer, for exemple : `PY_SIZE(-15) = -2`.
 This seems to be confirmed with `Py_SIZE(x) < 0 ? -(sdigit)(x)->ob_digit[0]`.

 `ob_digit` looks like an array containing our integer. which can be confirmed in the file `longintrepr.h` :